pkourany/LightWaveRF_Tidey_Library/README.txt

 Notes: As these libraries use interrupt service routines they may have issues with other services using interrupts like Serial.
 The time spent in the isrs is kept very small to minimise risks.
-The LxTx library also uses Timer2 and assumes 16MHz clock rates.
+The LxTx library also uses the Spark IntervalTimer library.

 Updates 9 Nov 2013
 LxRx library window for 0 detection widened